-EMOTIONAL Being unfriendly or tormenting others (for example, hiding books).
+EMOTIONAL Being unfriendly or being tormented (for example, hiding books).
 VERBAL Name calling, spreading rumours, making fun of someone.
 PHYSICAL Pushing, kicking, hitting, biting or spitting for example.
 RACIST Racial taunts, making fun of someone's race, colour, creed, culture or religion.
 SEXUAL Unwanted physical contact. НОМОРНОВІС Targeting someone because of their sexuality or focusing on the issue of sexuality.
 GENDER Targeting someone because of their gender.
-ONLINE/CYBER Setting up hate websites, posting hateful comments, offensive messages sent via text, social media or email for example.
+ONLINE/CYBER Setting up hate websites, posting hateful comments, offensive ONLINE/CIDER messages sent via text, social media or email for example.

-Falling out with friends is not bullying.
+Bullying is not falling out with friends.

 What should I do if I am being bullied, or if I think someone is being bullied?
-We will not tolerate bullying in our Trust and expect all members of our community to report incidents of bullying.
+We will not tolerate bullying in our Trust and expect all members of our school community to report incidents of bullying.
 We cannot take action to stop bullying unless we know it is happening.